We continually invest in academic talent and provide an environment that enables our researchers to thrive and succeed.

 - developing new research skills

 - collaborating with new partners to enable novel research projects, new publications and becoming involved in national committees

 We have recently recruited 180 University Academic Fellows (UAFs).
 These are future research leaders who follow a structured five year development and induction programme leading to a permanent position at the level of Associate Professor and Fellowship of the Higher Education Academy.

 Future Leader Fellows

-The UK Research and Innovation Future Leaders Fellowships is a new initiative to grow the strong supply of talented individuals needed to ensure a vibrant environment for research and innovation in the UK.
-Of the latest 78 Future Leader Fellows, five of them were from the University of Leeds.
+The UK Research and Innovation Future Leaders Fellowships is an initiative to grow the strong supply of talented individuals needed to ensure a vibrant environment for research and innovation in the UK.

 They will focus on bolstering resilience by examining risks and adaptability for plant and soil systems, understanding community interactions and developing new technology to better understand our changing environment.

 This unique 12-month fellowship programme aims to build innovation culture and develop the next generation of academic entrepreneurs at the University of Leeds.

 The fellowship will help early to mid-career researchers to contribute to the strategic direction of research and innovation within their faculty; deliver impact through their research on society, policy and business; and further their personal development.

 Fellows will have access to an inspiring network of trusted business experts, senior academics and University of Leeds alumni, through our Massachusetts Institute of Technology (MIT) based mentoring programme, which matches a dedicated group of three mentors to every one fellow.